DHP-stottepakke/pages/pages/dmp_knowledge_base/4_legal_ethics.md

 Consider to list relevant agreements that will be followed e.g. Helsinki declaration on health data

 [EU/H2020's guidelines on How to complete your ethics self-assessment.](https://ec.europa.eu/info/funding-tenders/opportunities/docs/2021-2027/common/guidance/how-to-complete-your-ethics-self-assessment_en.pdf)

+#### Sufficiently adressed (DMP Evaluation rubric)
+- Provides details of what ethical issues have been considered that may affect data storage, transfer, use, sharing and/ or preservation, and demonstrates that adequate measures are in place to manage ethical requirements.
+- Mentions, if applicable, whether ethical review is being pursued.
+If ethical approval has been obtained, refers to the relevant committee and documents.
+- Refers to relevant ethical guidelines and/or codes of conduct or alternatively provides a clear statement that explains why ethical issues have not been considered.

 ```
 **Relevant PID**